jarun/ddgr/README.md

 #### Release packages

-Packages for Arch Linux, CentOS, Debian, Fedora and Ubuntu are available with the [latest stable release](https://github.com/jarun/ddgr/releases/latest).
+Packages for Arch Linux, CentOS, Debian, Fedora, OpenSUSE Leap and Ubuntu are available with the [latest stable release](https://github.com/jarun/ddgr/releases/latest).

 #### From source